Professional indemnity insurance that protects you and your business

 What are the types of professional liability coverage?

-The first is claims made coverage, which means that you’ll be covered for any claims made for the duration of your coverage, regardless of when the incident actually occurred.
+- Claims made coverage.
+You are covered for any claims made for the duration of your coverage, regardless of when the incident actually occurred.

-The second is claims occurring coverage, which will only cover you for work done during the insurance coverage period.
+- Claims occurring coverage.
+This will only cover you for work done during the insurance coverage period.
 It’s important to understand the terms of your agreement.
 Our team can help to talk you through the policy options in plain English so you won’t be left in the dark.

 How does professional indemnity insurance work?